aliasadidev/vscode-npm-gui/README.md

 - Update all packages with one click
 - Remove a package from the projects
 - Search and install new packages from Nuget Server
+- Support several nuget servers
+- Compatible with Linux and Windows

 ### How it works